HL7/cql/input/pages/02-authorsguide.md

 The table above defines the equality/equivalence relationship between calendar and definite duration quantities.
 For example, `1 year` is not _equal_ (`=`) to `1 'a'` (defined in UCUM as 365.25 'd'), but it is _equivalent_ (`~`) to `1 'a'`.

-[.note-info]
-____
-For all but years and months, calendar durations are both equal and equivalent to the corresponding UCUM definite-time duration unit.
+> For all but years and months, calendar durations are both equal and equivalent to the corresponding UCUM definite-time duration unit.
 Note that due to the possibility of leap seconds, this is not totally accurate, however, for practical reasons, implementations typically ignore leap seconds when performing date/time arithmetic.
-____
+{: .note-info}

 For a discussion of the operations available for quantities, see the <<Quantity Operators>> section.